Sugarmill Woods, Florida: The Suncoast Trail

 The Suncoast Trail is a paved multi-use path (MUP) traversing the 42 mi of the Suncoast Parkway (SR 589).
 Its northern trailhead is located at its intersection with US Highway 98, east of Oak Village.
 Planned for completion in 2022, the "Suncoast 2" project will extend the trail another 13 mi and provide another access point for Sugarmill Woods at Oak Park Boulevard.
-Citrus County currently has plans for a MUP along US HWY 98 from the south-side intersection with Oak Village Boulevard, to the US HWY 98 trailhead.

 Government

 Owner associations

 The mix of property types in Sugarmill Woods dictated that the main associations be designated as Property Owners Associations (POA) instead of Homeowner Associations (HOA).
 The POAs are Cypress Village, Oak Village, and Southern Woods.
 The Hammocks, Oakleaf, and Fairway Woods have their own recorded HOAs, while Cypress Run, Pinewood Gardens, Springwood, 3rd Fairway Condominiums I & II, The Villas at Beechwood Point, Pinewood and Fairway Run are condominium associations.

 The POAs, certain HOAs and condo associations, administer and enforce their own restrictions and bylaws.
 They are typically structured to include a board of directors and several committees dedicated to the various concerns of the organization, such as Architectural Control, Rules & Regulations, Deed Restrictions, Common Areas, Finance, Public Safety, and Communications.

 In Cypress Village, elected board directors are permitted to serve two consecutive 3-year terms without a maximum number of terms, while committee members serve at the pleasure of the Board of Directors by invitation, and without term limits.